Redirection Options #

 Enable: will use “www.recaptcha.net” in circumstances when “www.google.com” is not accessible.

 - Minimum password length

 Applies only to new passwords.
 This was introduced as a setting after a user pointed out on our registration there’s just a simple 6 character password being required.
 We made this configurable with a new default minimum of at least 10 characters per password.
 The minimum password length is a new feature and not really related directly to the brute force settings.
 Nevertheless, it is related to login security.
 It doesn’t matter whether the brute force protection is enabled or not, the minimum password length setting is self-contained.

-Password reset delay since 18.104.22.168, admin can now define a custom delay between password reset requests (brute force protection).
+since 126.96.36.199, admin can now define a custom delay between password reset requests (brute force protection).

 Maximum failed attempts allowed.

 hours: minutes – how long to block login attempts after the above limit is reached.